Use Your Birding & Nature Vacation to Revitalize Your Mind and Body.

 Growing up Appalachian, these are the sounds I heard at family gatherings and, most wonderfully, on summer nights on the ridge where my parents were born.
 Music came up from the community on the mountain in true 3D sound, starting with someone on an unseen front porch as they started picking a guitar, then a banjo joined from another, then a harmonica..." - Rachel Davis.

-♦ Detailed location information and maps are provided to those with registrations, in April.
+♦ Detailed location information and map links are provided in April.